joelouthan/theologic.us/content/posts/2-now-sings-my-soul-psalm/2021-01-05-noon-now_sings_my_soul_psalm.md

       and then my mom
     My family is wicked and deceived
       and I had no inheritance.
-    I was introduced to the abhorist evil at an age when I should have not known and that sin
+    I was introduced to the revolting evil at an age when I should have not known and that sin
       quickly overcame my heart